 And those who can't improve with all possible efforts from organization's part, must be moved to some other department or be graciously asked to look opportunities outside.
 As no organization can afford to carry dead wood!

-Have a question for Gireesh?
-Ask or leave a comment below!
+Have a question for Gireesh or want to leave a comment?
+Click here.